Understanding Win32 App Detection Rules in Microsoft Intune

 Win32 App Detection Rules

-Let’s have a look at detection rules available in Microsoft Intune.
-Open Microsoft Intune admin center and navigates to Apps > Windows > Windows apps, Select any Win32 app and click on Properties > Detection rules to open Detection rules blade.
+Let’s have a look at the detection rules available in Microsoft Intune.
+Open Microsoft Intune admin center and navigate to Apps > Windows > Windows apps, Select any Win32 app and click on Properties > Detection rules to open the Detection rules blade.

 Note: You have to create a Win32 app if you don’t have any.
 Check this article if you want to know how to deploy a win32 app.